How clustered indexing works

 How the target peers are chosen

-Whenever the source peer starts a hot bucket, the master node gives it a list of target peers to stream its replicated data to.
+Whenever the source peer starts a hot bucket, the manager node gives it a list of target peers to stream its replicated data to.
 The list is bucket-specific.
 If a source peer is writing to several hot buckets, it could be streaming the contents of each bucket to a different set of target peers.

-The master chooses the list of target peers randomly.
+The manager chooses the list of target peers randomly.
 In the case of multisite clustering, it respects site boundaries, as dictated by the replication factor, but chooses the target peers randomly within those constraints.

 When a peer node starts